What is Sensors?

 They can be classified based on the physical properties they measure in the environment.

 Distance between transmitting and receiving ultrasonic signals are measured using this sensor.
-They emit sound waves in a frequency that can’t be heard by humans.
+They emit sound waves in a frequency that humans can’t hear.
 They are used in measuring liquid levels, detecting wire breaks, height control, robotic sensing and so on.
 The types of ultrasonic sensors are Proximity and Continuous Level.

 They are used to detect colors and to recognize color marks.
 They should be able to distinguish between different colors.
 The color is detected in the RGB scale.
 The interaction between light source, object and receiver are measured using Color Sensor.
 They are also used in the industrial and automatic control field.